puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The tags to assign to the VPC.
 Accepts a 'key => value' hash of tags.

 #### Type: ec2_vpc_customer_gateway
-Type representing an AWS VPC customer gateways.

 #####`name`
 *Required* The name of the customer gateway.
+This is the value of the AWS Name tag.

 #####`ip_address`
 *Required* The IPv4 address for the customer gateway.
 Accepts a valid IPv4 address.